arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/DBMS/DBMS-notes/DBMS-1.md

 3) **View Level** -> The way it is filtered to be seen by the users on the website.
 Seen by the users.
 Part of **logical level**.

-* How will see logical level?
+* Who will see logical level?

 > Not the **user**.
 The creator/maker of the database.

 > Everything will be stored in the disk, but we don't know where it is **stored**.
 The tool(DBMS) only knows where the database is stored in the disk/memory.

-* From the logical level can be see the physical level info?
+* From the logical level can we see the physical level info?

 > **NO**.
 In-between there is the DBMS tool.